kevinhaas/Gamer-Trivia/README.md

 # Gamer-Trivia

-### Test your gaming knowledge and beat the JS timers!
+### Test your gaming knowledge and beat the timer!

 #### Features:
 * jQuery is used to manipulate the DOM and display/hide data